adi2381/ai-chatbot/README.md

 # AI seq2seq ChatBot
 This is an attempt at building a ChatBot using [Seq2Seq](https://www.geeksforgeeks.org/seq2seq-model-in-machine-learning/) model.
 This model is based on 2 [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory) Layers.
 Seq2Seq mainly consists of 2 components i.e Encoder and Decoder, hence sometimes it is also called Encoder-Decoder network.

-The python files contains not only the code but also comments wherever necessary to explain the code and the working.
-For any further questions, you can send a request.

 General Architecture of Seq2Seq Model:
 ![Encoder & Decoder Network](https://miro.medium.com/proxy/1*sO-SP58T4brE9EHazHSeGA.png)